mijyroid/HackUTD-toyota-app/README.md

 npm run dev
 ```

-3. Open your browser and navigate to the URL shown in the terminal (typically `http://localhost:5173`)
+3. Open your browser and navigate to the URL shown in the terminal (looks like this: `http://localhost:5173`)

 ### Build for Production